aurelia/aurelia.github.io-old/docs/api/templating/index.md

   * `existingInstruction?: Object` - A previously created instruction for this attribute.

+* `createLetExpressions(resources: ViewResources, element: Element): ` - Creates let expressions from a &lt;let/&gt; element
+  * `resources: ViewResources` - The ViewResources for the view being compiled
+  * `element: Element` - the let element in the view template

 * `inspectAttribute(resources: ViewResources, elementName: string, attrName: string, attrValue: string): Object` - Inspects an attribute for bindings.
   * `resources: ViewResources` - The ViewResources for the view being compiled.
   * `elementName: string` - The element name to inspect.